 All Center for Interdisciplinary Studies (CIS) majors require an application, and not all applicants are accepted.

 Students apply to the CIS during their second year at Davidson.
-Most CIS majors begin the process by meeting with potential advisers in the fall and then applying in the spring.
-Center-established major applications are due the Friday before spring break or rolling dependent on specific major.
-Student-designed major applications are due the Friday after spring break.
+Most CIS majors begin the process by meeting with potential advisers in the fall and then applying in early spring.

 Meet With Potential Adviser(s)